Protect Your Job with our Houston FMLA Lawyers

 Do you or a family member have a serious medical condition that requires you to take time off from work?
 Do you need time off for the birth and care of your newborn child?
 Has your employer taken some disciplinary action against you because you have “too many absences” even with knowledge that you have been out of work sick?

-If the answer to any of these questions is yes, you should be aware of the Family Medical Leave Act (FMLA) and the obligations your employer has under this federal law.
+If the answer to any of these questions is yes, you should speak with a trusted Houston FMLA lawyer to learn about the Family Medical Leave Act and the obligations your employer has under this federal law.

 - for the birth (or adoption) and care of the child of an employee;